andresito00/redlobster/README.md

 I used [Google's style guide on C++](https://google.github.io/styleguide/cppguide.html) with a few tweaks implemented to my taste that can be seen in the .clang-format file.
 I tried to be consistent.

-CMake applies other such Google clang-tidy rules if it is installed and the the lines are uncommented in the CMakeLists.txt.
+CMake applies other such Google clang-tidy rules if it is installed and the lines are uncommented in the CMakeLists.txt.

 Side note: It appears Google prefers raw pointers to non-const references.
 I actually prefer this because it is more obvious to the reader when someone is modifying someone else's memory.
 I didn't see those warnings until I built on my Mac.